 - (2) The agency is not to give access to a document to which this section applies unless the agency has taken such steps as are reasonably practicable to obtain the views of the third party as to whether the document contains matter that is exempt matter under clause 4 of Schedule 1. - (3) An agency is not a third party for the purposes of this Part or Part 4. - (4) This section does not apply if access is given to a copy of the document from which the information referred to in subsection (1) has been deleted under section 24.

-Version 07-i0-00 As a Published on www.legislation.wa.gov.au
+Version 07-h0-00 As at Published on www.legislation.wa.gov.au the agency has to ---

 34. Consultation under s.
 32 or 33, procedure after